trophon is the safe, versatile and simple way to prevent ultrasound probe cross-infection.

 - trophon preserves the life of your valuable ultrasound probes as there is no exposure to harsh chemicals or UV light during HLD

-- Easy to check if your probe is compatible and valid for use with trophon
+- Easy to check if your probe is compatible for use with trophon

 trophon makes ultrasound probe disinfection automated, consistent and fast – increases compliance